McMatty/McMatty.github.io/_posts/2019-10-15-Attacking-with-nuget.md

 <p>
 .Net core projects no longer execute PowerShell scripts upon install.
-So as of me writting this there is no way to execute during the nuget package install phase.
+So as of writting this there is no way to execute during the nuget package install phase.
 Part of the reasoning behind this is because these scripts could indeed be used for a malicious purpose and so the team behind nuget removed this functionality from the newer versions support .net core.
     </p>
 <p>
     <b>However</b> nuget packages can include msbuild .targets and .props files.
 If you have ever written a malicious csproj file you will know where this is going.